Subject lies supine on mat with knees bent at 90° and

 of tape.
 At the next beep, the subject slowly returns shoulder by flattening lower back.
 Subject repeats curl-up in time with in time with the metronome (20 curl-ups per minute).
-One repetition is counted each time shoulder blades touches the floor.
+One repetition is counted each time shoulder blades touch the floor.
 Subject performs as many curl-ups as possible without